Cynthia Teniente-Matson

-Cynthia Teniente-Matson is the 32nd and current president of San José State University and the former president of Texas A&M University–San Antonio.
+Cynthia Teniente-Matson (born 1965) is the 32nd and current president of San José State University and the former president of Texas A&M University–San Antonio.
 Born in San Antonio, Teniente-Matson spent her adolescence in California, studied at the University of Alaska Fairbanks, and studied and worked at the University of Alaska Anchorage.
 She then returned to California to work at California State University, Fresno, where she would later earn her doctorate before returning to San Antonio to accept a position as TAMU–San Antonio's president.
-As president, she has overseen the university's growth into a four-year college with its first freshman class in 2016, and she has made statements about expanding the university's resources and infrastructure, partnering with local businesses, and involving the surrounding community.
+As president, Teniente-Matson has overseen the university's growth into a four-year college with its first freshman class in 2016.

 Early life and career

-Teniente was born in San Antonio, Texas, where she grew up on the city's South Side until moving to California at age 8.
-She worked as a grocery store bagger for her first job.
-For her secondary education, she moved to Alaska, where she would live for 25 years, first attending the University of Alaska Fairbanks, where she received a Bachelor of Arts in management from in 1989.
-In 1991, she began working various administrative roles for the University of Alaska Anchorage, earning a master's degree in business administration in 1998 and holding a position as its vice chancellor of administrative services until moving back to California in 2004.
-There, Teniente began working in 2004 as vice president for administration and chief financial officer for California State University, Fresno (Fresno State), as well as chairing "the Fresno State Association, the President’s Commission on Human Relations and Equity, and the CSU Risk Management Authority."
-In 2013, she received an EdD in Educational Leadership from Fresno State.
+Teniente was born in San Antonio, Texas, where she grew up on the city's South Side until moving to California at age eight.
+Teniente worked as a grocery store bagger for her first job.

+For her secondary education, Teniente-Matson moved to Alaska, where she would live for 25 years.
+She first attended the University of Alaska Fairbanks, where she initially majored in petroleum engineering before changing programs, and earned a Bachelor of Arts in management in 1989.
+In 1991, Teniente-Matson began working various administrative roles for the University of Alaska Anchorage, earning a master's degree in business administration in 1998 and holding a position as its vice chancellor of administrative services until moving back to California in 2004.
+There, Teniente-Matson began working in 2004 as vice president for administration and chief financial officer for California State University, Fresno (Fresno State), as well as chairing "the Fresno State Association, the President’s Commission on Human Relations and Equity, and the CSU Risk Management Authority."
+In 2013, she received a Doctor of Education degree in Educational Leadership from Fresno State.

-Teniente Matson serves on the board of the American Association of State Colleges and Universities and the Higher Education Resource Services.
+Teniente-Matson serves on the board of the American Association of State Colleges and Universities, the Higher Education Resource Services, and Campus Compact.